shivojha/docker-container/README.md

 **#What is a container image?**

 When running a container, it uses an isolated filesystem.
 This custom filesystem is provided by a container image.
 Since the image contains the container's filesystem, it must contain everything needed to run an application - all dependencies, configuration, scripts, binaries, etc. The image also contains other configuration for the container, such as environment variables, a default command to run, and other metadata.

+**Data Persistance:**

+Named Valume is a way to persists data using docker

  Tools:
  -docker desktop